Carmella Rose Poses Next To Avril Lavigne At The Unicef Masquerade Ball 2019

 In the snap, Carmella could be seen dressed up in a glittery gold strapless dress that she teamed with a pair of high-heeled stilettos.
 She styled her brunette tresses into curls, accessorized with forehead jewelry and opted for a full face of makeup to ramp up the glamour.

-Avril, on the other hand, looked dazzling in a futuristic-themed, bright silver mini-dress, with matching knee-high boots and a long two-tone blue wig.
-The singer also opted for a full face of makeup, comprising a dark nude shade of lipstick and a combination of eye-shades in her peculiar, Gothic-inspired style.
+Avril, on the other hand, looked dazzling in a futuristic-themed, bright silver mini dress, with matching knee-high boots and a long two-tone blue wig.
+The singer also opted for a full face of makeup, comprised of a dark shade of lipstick and a combination of eye makeup colors in her typical, Goth-inspired style.

 In the caption, Carmella informed her fans that she was really happy to meet Avril, so much so that when they posed together for the picture, the model was so nervously-excited that she couldn’t even smile properly.
 She expressed her excitement by saying that she was “crying inside” when she saw Avril.